Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 ## User Stories

-As a user of this website, I have come here to searh for new and exciting cocktails to make.
+As a user of this website, I have come here to search for new and exciting cocktails to make.
 I would also like to become part of a recipe sharing community where I can share some of the best recipes I used in the past.

 **As a new user (without a profile):**
-I would like ot be able to:
+I would like to be able to:

 - (US01) Quickly understand the purpose of the website.
 - (US02) Easily navigate around the various pages.